tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 ## Pod Autoscaling with HPA

-HPA (Horizontal Pod Autoscaling) is an important feature of Kubernetes when it comes to scalability.
-It can add more pods to a deployment when certain metrics exceed their thresholds (e.g. CPU or memory), so we have more resources to process the incoming traffic.
+When it comes to scalability, Kubernetes offers HPA (Horizontal Pod Autoscaling).
+When certain metrics reach their thresholds for a resource (e.g. CPU or memory), HPA can add more pods to process heavier workloads.

 ### Install Metrics Server